Overview of Recordings

 In 1991, Ms. Heidi Leah Gerber-Salins began working at Bias Recording Studio, which included assisting Mr. Bill McElroy with audio engineering on several songs on the Nostalgic Solo album.
 Ms. Gerber-Salins also assisted with an in-house production of a limited number of cassettes of that album for friends and family.

-- Convert from analogue to digital;
+- Convert the analogue master tapes to digital;

 - Remaster; and